This Funding Model is Helping Fight Climate Change

 This roundtable conversation was recorded during the 2024 Climate Week in New York City.

-This episode was produced as part of our series on climate action in Africa, in partnership with Catalyst Fund, Delta40, and Africa Climate Ventures.
+This episode was produced as part of our series on climate action in Africa, The Greenprint, in partnership with Catalyst Fund, Delta40, and Africa Climate Ventures.

 Delta40 is a venture studio and venture capital fund supporting diverse founders leading ventures in energy, agriculture, and fintech, with a special focus on supporting African and female entrepreneurs.
 Beyond capital, they provide hands-on support from experienced operators & investors to drive growth from idea to pan-African scale.